arianna-graciotti/historical-entity-linking/benchmark/README.md

 | all               |2.874      |_not applicable_|530           |1.906          |968          |
 | unique            |2.130      |68              |496           |1.028          |1.102|

+As summarised in the tables above, the annotators scrutinised 2181 sentences, extrapolated from 21 documents (historical periodicals), in which they annotated 2130 unique named entities belonging to 68 different types.
+The mentioned types demonstrate MHERCL music domain characterisation.

+1028 out of the 2130 unique named entities could be linked to a QID, while 1102 could not.
+Therefore, the percentage of "not linked" entities (entities that could not be linked to a QID) in MHERCL v0.1 is 30%.
+502 named entities mentions contain errors due to OCR.
+Therefore, the percentage of noisy entities is 18%.
+Quantifying the noisy entities is important to facilitate downstream qualitative error analysis of NERC and EL systems and for comparison with other historical datasets.

 ## Filtering

 ### Basic filtering